google/skia-buildbot/autoroll/README.md

 capacity, etc, please stop the roller and file a bug: https://bugs.chromium.org/p/skia/issues/entry?template=Autoroller+Bug If you need immediate attention, contact skiabot@google.com.
-Note that we do not use pagers, and our trooper is generally only active during working hours.
+Note that we do not use pagers, and our gardener is generally only active during working hours.

 For Child Project Roller Owners